 Larger Datasets with volumes in the tens of millions of rows (depending on the number of columns and the performance of your database instance/cluster) are supported via Microsoft SQL Server as of 6.0—in 6.1.0, we've introduced two methods of loading CSV data, either via a Shared Mount on the server, or an agent, for performant data loading into the SQL Server database.

-The agent must be deployed in the SQL Server environment in order to load large volumes of data.
+The agent must be deployed in the Microsoft SQL Server environment in order to load large volumes of data.
 This means you will need SQL Server on a virtual or a baremetal machine where the agent can be deployed.

-Please contact firstname.lastname@example.org if you plan to load high volumes of data into SQL Server and we can assist in the process.
+Please contact firstname.lastname@example.org if you plan to load high volumes of data into Microsoft SQL Server and we can assist in the process.

 3. Smarter Dataset Column Management

 If a column is not being used in a Dataset, it can now be removed without causing any downstream issues.